CaveSpider1212/Notebook/UMD FALL 2025 SEMESTER/CHEM 134/Kinetics.md

 > $A$: reactant
 > $n$: rate order (0, 1, 2, also possibly noninteger)

+Units of $k$ in a zero-order reaction: M/s
+Units of $k$ in a first-order reaction: 1/s
+Units of $k$ in a second-order reaction: 1/(Ms)

+Plug 0, 1, or 2 into the above equation for $n$ to get these units (note: the rate has units of M/s)

+Note: If there are multiple reactants that each have an order, then add up the individual orders to get the overall order of the reaction

 ### Using Initial Rates to Determine Reaction Order

 **1st order reactions**: When the concentration of a reactant is doubled, the initial rate also doubles (rate of change of initial rate is the same as the rate of change of concentration)